MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-the-admin-audit-log-eop.md

 - You need to be assigned permissions before you can perform these procedures.
 Specifically, you need the Audit Logs or View-Only Audit Logs role, which are assigned to the ComplianceManagement, OrganizationManagement (global admins), and SecurityAdministrator role groups by default.
 For more information, see [Permissions in standalone EOP](feature-permissions-in-eop.md) and [Use the EAC modify the list of members in role groups](manage-admin-role-group-permissions-in-eop.md#use-the-eac-modify-the-list-of-members-in-role-groups).

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).
+- For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center in Exchange Online](https://docs.microsoft.com/Exchange/accessibility/keyboard-shortcuts-in-admin-center).

 > [!TIP]
 > Having problems?
 Ask for help in the [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351) forum.